SAP-samples/teched2022-IN261/exercises/ex2/README.md

 - Type Manage Business Partner Master Data into the Apps search field

+HINT: you might have to click the searcg symbol before the search field opens

 - Select Manage Business Partner Master Data in the Drop Down

 3. In the Manage Business Partner Transaction type IN261_BP_*** into the search field where you replace *** with your three digit user number